oliulv/morning-brief-assistant/README.md

 # Morning Brief Assistant

-A production-ready Python tool that sends you a concise, friendly Slack DM every morning at 07:30 Europe/Oslo with:
+A production-ready personal assistant that sends you a concise, friendly Slack DM every morning with:

 - **Today's agenda** from Google Calendar
 - **Notion tasks** due today (grouped by Area)